Frequently asked questions

 How to verify a record by a herbarium or collection institution

-1. Ensure you are a moderator of the category that the sighting belongs (only moderators of the given plant category have access to this function).
+1. Note: Only moderators of the given plant category have access to this function.

 2. Scroll to 'Identify this sighting' below photo.